cchayden/xframes/README.rst

 xFrames 0.2 Library (BETA)
 ==========================

-The xFrames Library provides a consistent and scalable data science library that is built on top of industry-standard open source technologies. xFrames provides the following advantages compared to other DataFrame implementations:
+The XFrames Library provides a consistent and scalable data science library that is built on top of industry-standard open source technologies.
+XFrames provides the following advantages compared to other DataFrame implementations:

 -  A simple and well-tested Data Science library and Python based